adrelanos/aeternity-wiki/Understanding-Aeternity.md

 The Æternity tokens will be used to pay for resources consumed through the platform, as well as "gas" used to power applications built on top of it.

-All Æternity tokens will be distributed via the genesis block through an Ethereum Smart contract, and by mining.
+All Æternity tokens will be distributed via the genesis block through an ERC20 Ethereum Smart contract, and at a later stage by mining.

 # How can Æternity be used?
 Examples / Use Cases (Get creative mind juices flowing)